 Method:

 - Heat a pan.
-Add ghee and broken cashews and fry it till it turns slightly golden.
+Add ghee and broken cashews and fry it till they turn slightly golden.
 Remove it.

 - Then add sugar and mix it until the moisture evaporates.

-- Add little ghee and stir it continuously.
+- Add a little ghee and stir it continuously.

 - Add some cardamom and mix it well.